-The Assessor's office has fidelity bonds in force which cover the Assessor, Chief Deputy Assessor, and Executive Assistant to the Assessor, who are the employees who have access to collections.
-There were no instances during the period in which these bonds were required to be enforced.
+The Assessor's office has surety bonds in force which cover the Assessor, Chief Deputy Assessor, and Executive Assistant to the Assessor, who are the employees who have access to collections.
+The surety bonds for these employees were in force during the entire period under examination.